 The Village (2004) Director: M. Night Shyamalan

-The Village is the last of M. Night Shyamalan’s early films.
+The Village is the last of M. Night Shyamalan’s early films before his career took a turn for the worse.
 Upon its initial release, it was not a popular film per se, and some have suggested The Village was the reason for Shyamalan’s declining career from the once admired Hitchcock-esque writer/director/producer of suspenseful films with characteristic twists (for example one of the more prominent haters of The Village was Roger Ebert).
 I cannot agree with these hyperbolic criticisms.
 In truth, The Village is a beautifully shot film with a compelling story and an incredible score, but it does have some notable plot-holes and is certainly not Shyamalan’s best film.
-The Village is the last of his memorable films before a long string of flops (i.e. Lady In The Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013)…)
+Nevertheless, The Village is the last of his memorable films before a long string of flops (i.e. Lady In The Water (2006), The Happening (2008), The Last Airbender (2010), After Earth (2013)…)

 In The Village, we encounter a rural town nestled amidst the forests of Pennsylvania.
 Is the setting in the 19th century?
 Are they Amish?
 We are given very little context.
 The villagers live in fear of “those we do not speak of” –creatures rumored to dwell in the surrounding woods.
 The villagers keep watch round the clock along the edge of the forest.
 Apparently, there are also towns miles away through the woods but they are filled with wicked people.
 We are introduced to a variety of complex characters: Ivy Elizabeth Walker (played by Bryce Dallas Howard, eldest daughter of Ron Howard) Ivy is the blind daughter of the village leader Edward Walker (played by William Hurt).
 Ivy is on love with a quiet and austere tradesman named Lucius Hunt (played by Joaquin Phoenix).
 Several other brilliant actors appear in the film, including Adrien Brody who delivers a remarkable performance as Noah Percy, a mentally-challenged young man who stabs Lucius out of jealousy; and his mother is played by Sigourney Weaver; Brendan Gleeson; Cherry Jones; Judy Greer; and a young Jesse Eisenberg.
 Actually, the entire cast was put through a rudimentary 19th century boot camp, and during the training Joaquin Phoenix whittled a walking stick for Bryce Dallas Howard with an engraving of her character’s name: “Ivy.”